|

 prohibited.
 If you have received this e-mail in error, please reply to the

 sender of such and delete the e-mail in its entirety.
+Thank you.

 Re: Civil Society representatives address the economic crisis with President Barroso and Vice-President Almunia